Drunken Cranberry Sauce

 How long will homemade cranberry sauce keep?

-When stored in a food-safe storage container in the refrigerator, this spiced cranberry sauce can last for 5-7 days.
+When stored in a food-safe storage container in the refrigerator, this spiced cranberry sauce recipe can last for 5-7 days.

 An overhead of a glass bowl of Spiced Cranberry Sauce on a buffalo check towel with a spoon next to cornbread